 The Supreme Court case upholding zoning and its traditional segregation of land uses was Euclid v.
 Amber.
 As a piece of trivia, this is why you sometimes hear the phrase Euclidean zoning.
 It's nothing about geometry.

 Someone asked the obvious question in our Q&A section: why is zoning important?

-Typically they are justified on the grounds that they protect the health, safety, and welfare of the public.
-Keep in mind that one of the original zoning regulations were justified on the basis of crowded tenements in New York, and you begin to see the logic of the health and safety argument.
+Typically these laws are justified on the grounds that they protect the health, safety, and welfare of the public, which is the wording that the judiciary first applied to zoning, by the way.
+Keep in mind that the original zoning regulations were justified on the basis of crowded tenements in New York, and you begin to see the logic of the health and safety argument.

 That leads us right to what in the world is in those zoning regulations nowadays?